 About Flawless Motion

-Flawless Motion Ltd is owned and operated by Margie Olds, a leading physiotherapist specialising in shoulder rehabilitation.
+Flawless Motion Ltd is owned and operated by Dr Margie Olds, a leading physiotherapist specialising in shoulder rehabilitation.

 Margie’s passion for helping people recover from a shoulder injury and surgery led to the design of the Flawless Motion shoulder brace system.